westerndevs/western-devs-website/source/_posts/2017-07-06-Scrum_with_WIP_Limits.md

 We can see here that we have simply added some indicators of the WIP limit policy on the Kanban board.
 I just put a few sample numbers in place, but it is now clear what the policy is for the team with regard to pulling the work **through** the sprint and not just pulling work _into_ the sprint.

+So what these numbers mean is that we believe that there should only be _n_ # of PBIs in a stage at once.
+Anything more is going to lead to emotional distress due to overburdening and probably slow delivery due to multi-tasking.
+Using these policies as an example, we believe we should only have 2 PBIs in analysis at a time and if someone is not busy in Dev and Test, they can help out with work on Analysis of a PBI to help flow work through the system.

 It is also very important to understand that in the same way that the sprint capacity is determined during the Sprint Planning meeting and adjusted per sprint, these intra-sprint WIP limit policies should be adjusted when there is new information available about the capabilities of the team.

+We also gain and share information about how we believe the team _should_ behave to help deliver PBIs more effectively.
+We can discuss work and policies instead of discussing people and why they are working a certain way.

 And that is it!
 That is as easy as it is to add the idea of intra-workflow WIP limit policies to a Scrum team's kanban board.
 We didn't have to change anything about the way that we worked.
 We just enhanced and communicated our team's understanding of how we want to work.